Jeremsse/AppTestiaTest/README.md

 ## Build the Electron executable

 Run `npm run make` to build the electron app executable.
 This will build an `out/` folder at the root level of your project.
 Inside this folder is the executable.
-Please note that the `dist/` folder is needed to build the executable.
+Please note that the `dist/` folder is needed to build the executable (See "Build" section).

 ## Code scaffolding